 It certainly was for our family.
 We’ve always had a love of the natural world and aimed to “do our bit”.
-We’ve never been materialistic or overly wasteful but we’re far from perfect (there is no such thing by the way…) so a couple of years ago we decided that we wanted to try a little harder still.
+We’ve never been big consumers or overly wasteful but we’re far from perfect (there is no such thing by the way…) so a couple of years ago we decided that we wanted to try a little harder still.

-A few years prior, our first son (now nearly seven) had arrived.
+A few years prior, our first son (now seven) had arrived.
 Four years ago, his younger brother followed.
 Listening to Sir David address world leaders with the stark message that “Time is running out” was (and still is) terrifying.

 We didn’t have all of the answers and we wanted to learn.
 So we launched an online community called Plastic Free Home, to seek and share information and ideas on living more sustainably.
 We said that if we found an audience of 100 like-minded followers, we’d keep going.